kaven276/noradle/doc/deployment.md

 require('noradle').runCombined([options]);
 ```

-or quickly run combined server with default configuration by this:
+or quickly run server with default configuration by this:
 ```
 # cd project root
+npm start
+npm start noradle
 npm run-script runCombined
 npm run-script runPSP4WEB
 ```
+Note:

+1. `npm start` must run at the path of noradle
+2. `npm start noradle` will run globally install noradle, for combined server only
+3. all the ways of npm run servers can be set configuration by `npm c set noradle:key value`

 Note: If you run plsql dynamic page only, run Noradle.runPSP4WEB, and it rely on pure NodeJS installation only,
 no additional node modules are required.